SmarDex-Ecosystem/usdn-contracts/script/README.md

 - `LIQUIDATION_REWARDS_MANAGER_ADDRESS`: if provided, skips deployment of the liquidation rewards manager
 - `REBALANCER_ADDRESS`: if provided, skips deployment of the rebalancer
 - `CHAINLINK_GAS_PRICE_VALIDITY`: the amount of time (in seconds) we consider the price valid.
 A tolerance should be added to avoid reverting if chainlink misses the heartbeat by a few minutes
-- `USDN_ADDRESS`: required if running `01_Deploy.s.sol` in a production environment (not fork)
-- `GET_WSTETH`: whether to get wstETH by sending ether to the wstETH contract or not.
-Only applicable if `WSTETH_ADDRESS` is given.

-Example using the real wstETH and depositing 10 ETH for both vault side and long side for mainnet deployment (with liquidation at 1 USD so a leverage close to 1x):
+Example using the real wstETH and depositing 10 ETH for both vault side and long side for mainnet deployment:

 ```
-export INIT_DEPOSIT_AMOUNT=10000000000000000000
 export INIT_LONG_AMOUNT=10000000000000000000
+export DEPLOYER_ADDRESS=0x1234567890123456789012345678901234567890
 export GET_WSTETH=true
 ```